Inclusive wealth: Inclusive Wealth Index

 The Inclusive Wealth Index (IWI) was developed by UNEP in partnership with Kyushu University.
 The Index calculation is based on estimating stocks of human, natural and produced (manufactured) capital which make up the productive base of an economy.
 Biennial Inclusive Wealth Reports (IWR) track progress on sustainability across the world for 140 countries.
 The IWI is UNEP's metric for measuring intergenerational well-being.
 Implementing the IWI has been undertaken by many individual countries with UNEP support by a scientific panel headed by Sir Partha Dasgupta of Cambridge University.

 Inclusive wealth is complementary to Gross Domestic Product (GDP).
 In a 'stocks and flows' model, capital assets are stocks, and the goods and services provided by the assets are flows (GDP).
 A tree is a stock; its fruit is a flow, while its leaves provide a continuous flow of services by pulling carbon dioxide from the atmosphere to store as carbon.
 It is a multi-purpose indicator capable of measuring traditional stocks of wealth along with skill sets, health care, and environmental assets that underlie human progress.
 The effective management of this capital supports the ultimate purpose of an economy – societal well-being.

 Conceptual framework

 Produced capital (also referred to as manufactured capital) includes investment in roads, buildings, machines, equipment, and other physical infrastructure.
 Human capital comprises knowledge, education, skills, health and aptitude.
 Natural capital includes forests, fossil fuels, fisheries, agricultural land, sub-soil resources, rivers and estuaries, oceans, the atmosphere and ecosystems, more generally.
-Social capital includes trust, strength of community and institutions, and the ability of societies to overcome problems.
-An economy's institutions and politics determine the social value of its assets, because they influence what people are able to enjoy from them.
+Social capital includes trust, the strength of community and institutions, and the ability of societies to overcome problems.
+An economy's institutions and politics determine the social value of its assets because they influence what people are able to enjoy from them.
 IWI does not directly measure social capital, which is considered to be embedded in other capital types.
 Not all components of capital that are conceptually components of wealth are currently included in the Inclusive Wealth methodology.
 This is due to difficulties in measuring certain assets, as well as data availability and comparability constraints.